Followers

 Band of Brothers, Tough Mothers

-Shelby, along with another over mountain man from Tennessee, John Sevier, raised a force of 200 volunteers, rallied at Sycamore Shoals, and soon plunged into war-torn North Carolina.
-There they joined forces with Colonel William Campbell.
-Anxious for revenge, the over mountain men moved hell-bent for leather to get Ferguson.
+Shelby, along with another Overmountain man from Tennessee, John Sevier, assembled a force of 200 volunteers, gathered at Sycamore Shoals, and soon headed into war-torn North Carolina.
+There, they joined forces with Colonel William Campbell.
+Driven by a desire for revenge, the Overmountain men fiercely advanced to confront Ferguson.
 The feeling was mutual.
-The famed counter-guerrilla led a force of some 900 Loyalists itching to subdue the rebels.
+The famed counter-guerrilla led a force of about 900 Loyalists eager to suppress the rebels.

 John Sevier - another